-This is a super simple craft activity to demonstrate to preschoolers how rainbows form.
+This is a super simple colours of the rainbow craft activity to demonstrate to preschoolers how rainbows form.

 I cut out a cloud shape, sun and a square for rain then asked my daughter to thread some fluffy wool around the cloud, she then coloured some small pegs, one for each colour of the rainbow and attached them to the cloud in the right order.

 I wanted to demonstrate that sunlight and rain are needed for a rainbow to form.

 I then asked her to draw her own rainbow and we attached the clips again, just because it’s fun and good for hand strength.